Skip to main content

 Get to Know your Students

-Those meaningful connections we make in our face-to-face classes can still happen in an online class, just in a different way or in a different place.
-Think about where you get to know your students.
+Online instructors are often concerned about the lack of personal connections they make with students enrolled in their online courses.
+After all, this connection is often what keeps us motivated to continue teaching.
+The meaningful connections we make in our face-to-face classes can still happen in an online class, just in a different way or in a different place.
+Think about where and when you get to know your students.
 Is it during class?
 Before or after class?
 During office hours?
-Knowing where these meaningful connections are happening in your traditional courses can help you determine how to create that same space or opportunity within your online course.
+Knowing how these meaningful connections are happening in your traditional courses can help you determine how to create that same space or opportunity within your online course.

 MENUCLOSE